llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/unused-parameters.rst

    constructors - no constructor initializers).
 When the function body is empty, an unused parameter is unlikely to be unnoticed by a human reader, and there's basically no place for a bug to hide.

+.. option:: IgnoreVirtual

+   Determines whether virtual method parameters should be inspected.
+   Set to `true` to ignore them.
+Default is `false`.